 70. Photography classes

-Photographers are always looking for a unique backdrop so why not invite them on your property for a photo shoot.
+Photographers are always looking for a unique backdrop so why not invite them to your property for a photoshoot?

 You can charge for the hour or per session.